constantorbit/mongo-ruby-driver/README.md

     $ rake test:unit
     $ rake test:functional

-To run any individual rake tasks with the C extension enabled, just pass C_EXT=true to the task (don't do this with JRuby):
+Native extensions are on by default, but to run any individual rake tasks without native extensions, just pass BSON_DISABLE_EXT=true to the task:

-    $ rake test:unit C_EXT=true
+    $ rake test:unit BSON_DISABLE_EXT=true

 If you want to test replica set, you can run the following task: